Best waterproof speakers 2024: all types tested for every budget

 The A1 supports Qualcomm’s aptX Adaptive Bluetooth 5.1 codec as well as Alexa voice control, which is a bonux.
 Sound performance is authoritative and expansive with a weighty, pleasing bass presentation, and there's even a convenient strap for ease of transport.

-It's expensive, sure, but if you have money to spend, the Beosound A1 is a rather remarkable all-rounder.
+It's expensive at full price, but if you have money to spend, the Beosound A1 is a rather remarkable all-rounder.
+Grab one for a decent discount (they often drop to around £152) and you'll havebagged a bargain.

 Read our full Bang & Olufsen Beosound A1 (2nd Gen) review